AlexArcPy/ArcGISAdminToolkit/README.md

 Imports a list of users provided in a CSV file to ArcGIS server, assigning to roles and setting default password.

 #### Backup and Restore ArcGIS Server Site
-Backs up or restores an ArcGIS Server site.
 * Restores an ArcGIS server site from a backup file.
 * Creates a site if no site has been created, otherwise will overwrite previous site.
 * Restores the license.